Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Introduction to the factorial

 The Roman factorial \cite{roman} \cite{romanfact} is an extension of the factorial function to negative integers\footnote{The symbols \cite{roman} and \cite{romanfact} are references to citations, listed in \Cref{s:references}.}.
 It is named after Steven Roman, who used it in his work about umbral calculus.
 Roman factorial can be expressed in the following closed form:

 in which the factorial can be defined recursively as

-The variable $n$ can take only integer values, as denoted by $n \in \mathbb{Z}$.
-The following table is a list of negative integer factorials, as defined by \ref{eq:roman f1}:
+The variable $n$ can take only integer values, as denoted by the sets $\mbZ^+_0$ and $\mbZ^-$.
+The following table is a list of negative integer Roman factorials, as defined by \ref{eq:rf pw}:

 Negative Roman factorials exhibit a pattern akin to the reciprocals of positive factorials, with alternating signs.
-Notably, there is an offset: $(-5)!$ is not the reciprocal of $5!$, but rather of $4!$.
+Notably, there is an offset: $\rf{-5}$ is not the reciprocal of $5!$, but rather of $4!$.
 However, this offset does not affect any properties of the factorial.

-This definition obeys the recursive relationships of \ref{eq:f1 recursive pos} or \ref{eq:f1 recursive neg identity} in the entirety of their domain, which is now all integers.
+This definition obeys the recursive relationships of \ref{eq:tf rec} or \ref{eq:tf rec prev} in the entirety of their domain, which is now all integers.
 The latter of the relationships can now be written like this:

-This relationship is defined for any integer $n$ except 0, which is expressed mathematically by the set $\mathbb{Z}$ with an asterisk. \ref{eq:roman fact rec} does not define the Roman factorial recursively, it is just an identity valid for all integers.
+This relationship is defined for any integer $n$ except -1, which is expressed mathematically by the set\footnote{More about number sets on \hyperref[ss:add number sets]{Addendum~\ref*{ss:add number sets}}.} $\mbZ^- \setminus \{-1\}$. \ref{eq:rf rec prev} does not define the Roman factorial recursively, it is just an identity valid for all integers except $-1$.

 Alternatively, the Roman factorial can be defined recursively in two domains, like so: